 Manga titles going out of print without sudden warning is something I’ve not just had to get used to, but prepare for.
-Even the publishers themselves, in most cases, aren’t aware until its to late, so there’s no wonder we too are often left in the dark.
+Even the publishers themselves, in most cases, aren’t aware until it’s too late, so there’s no wonder we too are often left in the dark.

 With resale prices sometimes going into the hundreds, I do my best to complete all the series and find all the volumes I’m in search of at retail, but more often than not, things slip by me.
 And no wonder, with so many new series and volumes being announced and released weekly, my want list gets out of hand fast.

-Perhaps the biggest way you can tell if a manga is going out of print is if it’s an older series that goes on backorder or pages are suddenly unlisted on sites like Amazon, and Barnes and Noble.
-If it’s also out of stock on multiple different sites, there is a possibility that item is going out of print.
+Perhaps the biggest way you can tell if a manga is going out of print is if it’s an older series that goes on backorder or if pages are suddenly unlisted on sites like Amazon, and Barnes and Noble.
+If it’s also listed as no longer available on sites, there is a possibility that the item is going out of print.
 Although, as seen with the Higurashi When They Cry manga, which was thought to be out of print, things can change.
 In my experience, Yen Press manga, in particular, are harder to predict than other manga publishers.

-Keep in mind though that this has become harder to predict with COVID-19 since publishers and sites are experiencing delays.
+Keep in mind though that this has become harder to predict with the current state of things since publishers and sites are experiencing delays.
 With that said, this usually would be a sign that something may be going OOP, but with supply chain issues and demand increasing and the current climate and state of things, this has become harder to predict.
 With that said though, please do not pay more than the cover price for newer series like Chainsaw Man and Jujutsu Kaisen.

 Major Sales and Format Changes

-Other signs that a series is going out of print are if you see places start to put it up on massive sale or if they start releasing it in different formats, such as omnibuses, like Berserk and Hellsing are currently doing.
+Another sign that a series is going out of print is if you see places start to put it up on massive sale or if they start releasing it in different formats, such as omnibuses, like Hellsing and Gantz are currently doing.
 Their individual volumes released by Dark Horse are out of print, but the Hellsing Deluxe Editions and the Gantz omnibuses are not.

 Older Series and Time Lags

 Time is also something you need to look out for.
 With large gaps in between volume releases, there’s the possibility that something is about to go out of print.
 If it’s an older release and it starts selling out places or being listed as no longer available, that’s also something to look out for.

 How do I prevent my favorite manga titles from going out of print?